 Svitolina to continue fine Finals form?

-Elina Svitolina has reached the finals of the WTA Finals in each of the last two years, winning in 2018 and losing to Barty in 2019- can the Ukrainian make it a hat-trick of finals in 2020?
+Elina Svitolina reached back-to-back WTA Finals finals in 2018-19, winning in 2018 and losing to Barty in 2019 – can the Ukrainian make it a hat-trick of finals in 2021?
 Svitolina clearly enjoys the conditions in Shenzhen and if she manages to get through again, she will again be amongst the title favourites.

 Following her title run in 2018, she went a very long time before adding another trophy to her WTA collection, but she ended that lengthy drought in February, when she won the Monterrey title.
-She’s got work to do if she’s to qualify for the Finals for a fourth straight season as she’s currently 21st in the Race.
+A semifinalist at Wimbledon and the US Open in 2019, Svitolina’s biggest achievements in 2020 were winning International titles in Monterrey and Strasbourg, but she was not the only victim of a truncated season, and she should be expected to qualify for the WTA Finals for a fourth time in 2021.

 Another first time champion?